Pistons Win Lowest Scoring Game in NBA History

-On this day 69 years ago, the Fort Wayne Pistons defeated the Minneapolis Lakers in the lowest scoring game in NBA history, 19-18.
+On this day 69 years ago – November 22, 1950, to be exact – the Fort Wayne Pistons defeated the Minneapolis Lakers in the lowest scoring game in NBA history, 19-18.

 The 37 combined points scored between the two teams in Minneapolis stands alone as the tiniest total the league has ever seen by a wide margin, surpassing the 83 points the Washington Capitols and Detroit Falcons scored on Nov.
 2, 1946 in Detroit, a 50-33 victory for Washington.